NDCMS/lobster/README.md

 As you'll need `~/.local` in your path each time you run lobster, we recommend adding the step above to your login script.

-### Hadoopy (optional)

-For systems using Hadoop for storage, Lobster can access Hadoop directly, avoiding a FUSE mount, via `hadoopy`.
-This is an optional dependency, as it requires compilation and may not work on all systems.
-To install it,
-run:

-    pip install --user -e git+https://github.com/bwhite/hadoopy#egg=hadoopy

 # Setup

 Install lobster with